jpetrasek1217/genesis_exercise/README.md

 ---

 ### 8. Retrain and compare TensorBoard results to what you had the first time.
-Make sure you save your results from the first training session since the output model files will be overwritten.

 > Make sure to save your first session’s results, as retraining will overwrite the output model files.